-Book 3 of the Analects features some quite astonishing tirades from Confucius against the Three Families, the real power behind the throne of his home state of Lu, for what he saw as their shameless violations of the ancient ritual ceremonies and proprieties that he believed were essential for a civilized society.
-Continue reading Analects Book 3: Overview
+The Analects of Confucius Book 3 features some quite astonishing tirades from Confucius against the Three Families, the real power behind the throne of his home state of Lu, for what he saw as their shameless violations of the ancient ritual ceremonies and proprieties that he believed were essential for a civilized society.
+Continue reading Analects of Confucius Book 3: overview

 Confucius said: “In archery, it does not matter whether you pierce the target, because some archers are stronger than others.
 This was the view of the ancients.”